sjkp/blitz-embed/README.md

 ----

-**Due to their billing logic:**  C++ Inference runs are CPU bound but needs very less working memory. **AWS lambda charges you based on the runtime X provisioned memory** (allocated memory) **NOT consumed memory or observed memory** (unlike Azure functions or Google cloud run).
-With AWS only way to get more CPUs is to increase the memory to max which will blow up the $.
+**Due to their billing logic:**  C++ Inference runs are CPU bound but needs very less working memory. **AWS lambda charges you based on the runtime X provisioned memory** (allocated memory).
+So only way to get max CPUs is to set memory to 10Gb but ut blow up the lambda cost.
 Thanks to a user pointing this out while testing in low memory settings.
 [AWS is also open about it](aws_scam.png)

+Here is a math on who can go for AWS Lambda serverless embedding:

+Lambda offers free quota every month **1M req /mo and 400,000 GB-sec**
+- Batch = 1, 512 tokens it takes ~1000ms at 10GB rate you can do max of 37K embeddings before you exhaust your free quota.
+- At this rate it will cost $0.36 / Million tokens.
+- Batch = 6, 64 tokens each takes ~673ms at 10GB rate you can do max of 60K embeddings before you exhaust your free quota.
+- At this rate it will cost $0.291 / Million tokens.

+This is all to say in AWS high volume (1M+) embeddings would cost a lot.

 **References:**